nats-io/natscli/README.md

 #### Querying

-Information about the configuration of the message set can be seen, if you did not specify the Message Set like here it will prompt you based on all known ones:
+Information about the configuration of the Message Set can be seen, and if you did not specify the Message Set like below, it will prompt you based on all known ones:

 ```nohighlight
 $ jsm ms info ORDERS